sveltejs/kit/documentation/docs/13-configuration.md

 ### endpointExtensions

-An array of valid file extensions for endpoint modules.
+An array of file extensions that SvelteKit will treat as endpoints.
+Files with extensions that match neither `config.extensions` nor `config.kit.endpointExtensions` will be ignored by the router.

 ### files